twilio-labs/plugin-flex-outbound-dialpad/README.md

 4. Update plugin builder to use serverless:cli for plugin asset deployment and align functions hostname automatically.

 ## Changelog

+v1.3 - Moved dialpad to main header to avoid the responsive rendering of the side nav unmounting when resizing the canvas.

 v1.2 - converted plugin to use Twilio functions and sync docs to manage state.
 Also merged in external transfer features.